soheilshapouri/soheilshapouri.github.io/_posts/2024-09-16-dssources.md

 ### Statistics Papers
 Cinelli, C., Forney, A., & Pearl, J. (2024).
 A crash course in good and bad controls.
 Sociological Methods & Research, 53(3), 1071-1104.

-Shmueli, G. (2010).
-To explain or to predict?.

-Breiman, L. (2001).
-Statistical modeling: The two cultures (with comments and a rejoinder by the author).
-Statistical science, 16(3), 199-231.

 ### Machine learning
 Lantz, B. (2013).
 Machine learning with R: learn how to use R to apply powerful machine learning methods and gain an insight into real-world applications.